-Editorial – Sebastian citizens are voicing their concerns over Sebastian City Council Candidate Diana Bolton.
+Editorial/Opinion – Sebastian citizens are voicing their concerns over Sebastian City Council Candidate Diana Bolton.
 Her ties to former Council members Damien Gilliams, Pamela Parris, and Charles Mauti are raising red flags.

 Bolton was present at the infamous meeting on April 22, 2020, when Gilliams, Parris, and Mauti attempted to fire city staff and appoint Gilliams as the new mayor.

 Seen in the picture above is Diana Bolton standing next to Damien Gilliams (in the green outfit).